 Here's the shape of a typical lot for me, in the actual math I run before bidding:

-Choosing the cheapest international shipping on a valuable box — [describe what happened, e.g. a long untracked wait].
-Letting items sit at the warehouse accumulating storage instead of consolidating promptly.
-Bidding on photo-only lots where the interesting cards were all in the front row and the rest was bulk — the subject of my lot evaluation guide.
-And underestimating how exchange-rate spread on the payment card adds another 2–3% you never see itemized.
+Letting items sit at the proxy warehouse instead of consolidating promptly (storage fees and clutter add up).
+Bidding on photo-only lots where the interesting cards were all in the front row, the subject of my lot evaluation guide.
+And forgetting the 2–3% currency spread on the payment card, which never shows up as a fee but is always there.

 Is it worth it?

-For me, clearly yes — but only because the per-card landed math works at my price points, and because Japanese-language listings still get less competition from Western buyers.
+For me, clearly yes, the per-card landed math works at my price points, Japanese cards sell surprisingly well to North American buyers (more on that in my JP vs EN comparison), and Japanese-language listings still get less competition from Western bidders.
 Start with one small, cheap lot to learn the pipeline before you put real money through it.